 Immediately after, I was buzzing with adrenaline.
 The greater HUM office can vouch for my high energy levels for the remainder of the day.
 In terms of recovery, I had twisted my knee the previous week.
 It became sore and inflamed, making it the perfect guinea pig for the promises of an icy redemption.
 In the hours afterward, I realized my knee was no longer hurting.
 However, this relief subsided throughout the day.
 The specialist had mentioned it would take more frequent sessions for recovery, so it was expected.
 She also described that in order for the skin to really reap benefits, multiple sessions per week would be necessary.

-After just the one time, I can’t speak to the long-term effects of the practice championed by its supporters: younger skin, boosted metabolism, and faster recovery.
+After just one time, I can’t speak to the long-term effects of the practice championed by its supporters: younger skin, boosted metabolism, and faster recovery.
 I’ll just leave you with this quote with which I unabashedly agree.
-It was originally published in the Washington Post from Joseph Costello, an exercise physiologist at the University of Portsmouth in the UK: “When you strip down… and put on two pairs of gloves and a pair of socks and go into a chamber that’s set colder than the coldest temperature ever recorded on Earth and stand there for three minutes, that’s a massive opportunity for someone to sustain a placebo effect.”
+It was originally published in the Washington Post by Joseph Costello, an exercise physiologist at the University of Portsmouth in the UK: “When you strip down… and put on two pairs of gloves and a pair of socks and go into a chamber that’s set colder than the coldest temperature ever recorded on Earth and stand there for three minutes, that’s a massive opportunity for someone to sustain a placebo effect.”